 - understand fundamental biology and thereby the mechanisms underlying disease integrate basic and clinical research - apply a rigorous mechanism-based approach to clinical problems and - innovate to solve the health challenges of our society.

 Terms of Appointment

 Tenure and probation

-Appointments will be made on a fixed-term basis for a period of 12 months as employment relies on the availability of finite funds for a specific purpose that are not part of the University's general revenues.
+Appointments will be made on a fixed-term basis until 30th September 2027 due to limited funding for a specific purpose.
 Appointments will be subject to satisfactory completion of a sixmonth probationary period.